About

 That's what brought me to this work - first as a client who desperately needed it, then as a therapist who understood what it means to be properly stuck.

-I chose the psychodynamic approach because it's the only one that made sense of my own mess.
+I chose this approach because it's the only one that made sense of my own mess.
 CBT would have taught me better coping strategies.
 Counselling would have helped me feel supported.
 Neither would have touched why I kept building the same prison and calling it safety.

 Psychodynamic therapy asks the question that matters: Why do you keep doing the same things even when they're not working?
 It looks at the patterns underneath - the ones formed early, the defences that saved you once but trap you now, the parts you've exiled to stay acceptable.

-I've been practising as a psychodynamic therapist for over a decade - training in psychodynamic therapy at University of Greenwich (BACP-accredited programme).
+I've been practising as a psychodynamic therapist for over a decade, training at University of Greenwich on a BACP-accredited programme.
 I'm registered with BACP and maintain ongoing clinical supervision.

-I've been working from my practice in Croydon since 2021, after years practising in Central London.
-My practice is near East Croydon station, easily accessible from across South London, Bromley, and Sutton.
+I've worked from my practice in Croydon since 2021, after years in Central London.
+The practice is near East Croydon station, accessible from across South London, Bromley, and Sutton.

 I'm in my own psychoanalytic therapy three times a week.
 Not because I have to be, but because I can't ask someone to do work I'm not willing to do myself.

-We meet weekly for 50 minutes, same time.
+We meet weekly for 50 minutes, same time each week.
 This consistency isn't bureaucracy - it's what makes the space safe enough to bring what you haven't said out loud.

 I won't give you worksheets or breathing techniques.
 We talk about what's actually happening - in your life, your relationships, and between us in the room.
 The patterns that trip you up elsewhere will show up here too.
 That's not a problem, it's the work.

+I keep my caseload small enough to give each person and each couple the attention this work deserves.
 I maintain clear boundaries because therapy needs them.
 I have supervision because this work is too important to do alone.
-You get a therapist who's done their own work, not someone who's using your sessions to figure out their stuff.